nefus8/MyEasyDialogs/README.md

 To use this package, add `my_easy_dialogs` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

-There is two types of dialogs for now.
+There is three types of dialogs for now.
 The first one is **infoDialog**.
 It will display a simple dialog with a title, a message adn a button to dismiss the dialog.
 The second one is **dialogWithOptions**.
 It will display a dialog with two buttons and you can add your custom function for each buttons.
+The third one is **loadingDialog**.
+It will display a dialog with a title if you want and a loading indicator.

 ## Parameters